cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 If you haven't set up your project to record {% url "read here" projects#Setup %}.
 {% endnote %}

-# Run details
+# Run

+A single run displays the results of all the tests that were run during `cypress run` while recording.

+## Details

-Details of each run are displayed including:
+When clicking into a run, details of each run are displayed including:

 - The number of skipped, pending, passing, and failing tests.
 - The GitHub branch, pull request, author, commit sha and commit message associated with the run (if any)